-- Clamp and cut the umbilical cord: - o After initial assessment and after the cord stops pulsating. - Leave a minimum of 6 inches of cord.
-Allow spontaneous delivery of placenta:

-- Do not pull on umbilical cord. - Do not delay transport waiting for delivery. - Massage abdominal wall overlying uterine fundus. - If placenta delivers, package for hospital staff. - Monitor blood loss and patient's perfusion.
+- Clamp and cut the umbilical cord: - After initial assessment and after the cord stops pulsating. - Leave a minimum of 6 inches of cord. - Allow spontaneous delivery of placenta: - Do not pull on umbilical cord. - Do not delay transport for delivery of the placenta. - Massage abdominal wall overlying uterine fundus. - If placenta delivers, package for hospital staff. - Monitor maternal blood loss and perfusion.
 (See Obstetrical Emergencies Protocol 2.14).
-Note that normal pregnancy is accompanied by higher heart rate and lower blood pressure. - For transport: - o Ensure newborn remains warm - Turn heat to maximum in ambulance compartment - Consider commercial warming device (do not put heat packs directly on skin) - When possible, transport newborn in child safety seat.
+Note that normal pregnancy is accompanied by higher heart rate and lower blood pressure. - For transport: - Ensure newborn remains warm - Turn heat to maximum in ambulance compartment - Consider commercial warming device (do not put heat packs directly on skin) - When possible, transport newborn in child safety seat.

-- Active seizures-see Seizures Protocol 2.17A. - After delivery: - Oxytocin 10 Units IM. - Note: In multiple pregnancy, do not give until all placentas are delivered.
+- Active seizures-see Seizures Protocol 2.18A. - After delivery: - Administer oxytocin 10 Units IM to the mother.
+Note: In multiple pregnancy, do not give until all placentas are delivered.